dgleich/Research-Team/README.md

 Please don't accept an invitation to review at a journal without telling me.
 And definitely ask.

 ### Serving on PCs at conferences
 I don't feel it's appropriate for PhD students to be PC members at conferences.
 This is, evidently, not a widely shared opinion.
-If you are in your final year and _all but defense_ I am open to suggesting you as a reviewer / PC member as a conference.
+If you are in your final year and _all but defence_ I am open to suggesting you as a reviewer / PC member as a conference.

-## Collaboration(inside and outside group)
+## Collaboration (inside and outside group)
 Collaboration is encouraged!
 Tell people about your research.
 If you think you can do more with a team

 - I should generally be an author on anything you do.
 There can be exceptions but you want to discuss these with me as early as possible.